When

 experiment.

-I have indeed been a part of the experiment.
+That said, I already have been a part of the experiment.
 When employed as a youth

 crew leader, we built trails, and we were, on occasion, provided